kevinmatthes/aeruginous-rs/README.md

 ## Introduction

-`aeruginous` is a time tracking CLI, written in Rust.
-Its main purpose is to create and maintain working hours, stored in fragments named "time frames".
+`aeruginous` is a Rust application providing several development utilities.

+Originally, it was planned to be a time tracking CLI but during the development of the first stable version, certain common tasks needed to be fulfilled repeatedly.
+Since the application already had a somehow stable calling interface, the solutions to these tasks were added as subcommands to `aeruginous` in order to provide a convenient and time efficient automation.
+One major advantage of doing is the reduced maintenance effort and overall setup overhead because there is only one project to maintain instead multiple ones.

+This is how the idea arose to design `aeruginous` to be toolbox instead of just a time tracker.

 ## Meaning of the Name

-When searching a name for this project, one main requirement was to reflect both the purpose of tracking time as well as the coding language this CLI is written in, Rust.
+When searching a name for this project, one main requirement was to reflect both the originally intended main purpose of tracking time as well as the coding language this CLI is written in, Rust.
 The adjective *aeruginous* fulfills both criterions as it means that the described noun has patina, a special form of rust which appears after a certain period of time has passed.

 <!------------------------------------------------------------------------->